Tejash-Shah/Feature-Selection/README.md

-2. Wrapper methods: Use machine learning models to score the feature subset.
+2. **Wrapper methods**: Use machine learning models to score the feature subset.
 Train a new model on each feature subset that's why computationally expensive.
 Provide the best feature subset for a **given** machine learning model.
    * Step Forward selection
    * Step Backward selection
    * Exhaustive selection
    * Feature Shuffling (Alternative Wrapper method)

-3. Embedded methods: Perform feature selection as a part of model construction process.
+3. **Embedded methods**: Perform feature selection as a part of model construction process.
 Less computationally expensive as they fit model only once.
     * Lasso
     * Decision Tree derived Importance (Tree Importance)
     * Regression coefficients

-4. Hybrid Methods: Hybrid methods are the combination of wrapper and embedded methods that leverages best of both worlds
+4. **Hybrid Methods**: Hybrid methods are the combination of wrapper and embedded methods that leverages best of both worlds
     * Recursive Feature Elimination (RFE)